mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     python3 /path/to/your/my_adk_mcp_server.py
     ```
     It will print "Launching MCP Server..." and wait.
 The ADK agent (run via `adk web`) will then connect to this process if the `command` in `StdioConnectionParams` is set up to execute it.
-    *(Alternatively, `MCPToolset` will start this server script as a subprocess automatically when the agent initializes).*
+    *(Alternatively, `McpToolset` will start this server script as a subprocess automatically when the agent initializes).*

 2.  **Run `adk web` for the client agent:**
     Navigate to the parent directory of `mcp_client_agent` (e.g., `adk_agent_samples`) and run: